carocledc3/romeoscheduler/README.md

 # `romeoscheduler`
 Romeo's Grid-based Schedule Graphic maker.
 Made with [`typst`](https://github.com/typst/typst/).
 Built for the use of University of the Cordilleras undergraduate students, but applicable for any class schedule with fixed-length periods.
+Documentation WIP.

 # Dependencies
 - [Git CLI](https://git-scm.com/downloads)